Ostwind

 The Flakpanzer IV "Ostwind" (East Wind in English) was a German self-propelled anti-aircraft gun based on the Panzer IV tank.
-It was developed in 1944 as a successor to the earlier Flakpanzer IV/2 cm Vierling Wirbelwind.
+It was developed in 1944 as a successor to the earlier Flakpanzer IV/2 cm Vierling Wirbelwind and produced at the Ostbau Works plant.

-The Panzer IV's turret was removed and replaced with an open-top, hexagonal turret that housed a 3.7 cm FlaK 43.
-In addition to its intended role as an anti-aircraft weapon, the fast-firing gun was highly effective against light vehicles and minor fortifications.
-A closed-top design would have been preferable, but this was not possible due to the heavy smoke generated by the gun.
+The Panzer IV's turret was removed and replaced with an open-top, hexagonal turret that housed a 3.7 cm Flak 43.
+In addition to its intended role as an anti-aircraft weapon, the fast-firing gun was highly effective against light vehicles.
+While a closed-top design was preferred, this was precluded by the amount of smoke generated by the gun.

-The Ostwind's main improvement over the Wirbelwind was the FlaK 43's increased range and stopping power over the 2 cm Flakvierling 38 and slightly better armor on its turret, albeit it had a lower fire rate.
+The Ostwind's main improvement over the Wirbelwind was its armament.
+While the Wirbelwind was armed with the 2 cm Flak 38, the Ostwind was armed with the more powerful and longer range FlaK 43's.
+It also featured slightly better armor on its turret.
+The Flak 43 had a lower rate of fire than the 2 cm Flak 38.
 To solve this problem a project was undertaken to arm the Ostwind with two 37 mm cannons, known as the Ostwind II.
 A single prototype was built but the war ended before anything truly became of it.

-Although an order for 100 vehicles was placed in August 1944, only 44 vehicles were completed (37 converted from existing Panzer IVs and 7 new production vehicles) from December 1944 to March 1945, all work being carried out by Ostbau Werke in Sagan, Silesia.
+Although an order for 100 vehicles was placed in August 1944, only 44 vehicles were completed (22 converted from existing Panzer IVs and 22 new production vehicles) from December 1944 to March 1945.